Dor-sketch/sec_mmn11/README.md

 ## Sample Execution

-The provided main function demonstrates various functionalities of the USocial system, such as registering users, posting content, adding friends, sending messages, and handling errors (e.g., trying to add an already existing friend or sending a message to a non-friend).
+A preconfigured main function offers a walkthrough of the USocial system's multifaceted features.
+This includes registering users, crafting posts, forging friendships, initiating message exchanges, and simulating potential error scenarios (e.g., repetitive friend additions or sending messages to non-friends).

 ## Contributing

-If you'd like to contribute, feel free to fork the project, make your changes, and submit a pull request.
-All contributions are welcome.
+Contributions are heartily welcomed.
+Start by forking the project, instate your modifications, and initiate a pull request.

 ## License

-This project is available under the MIT License.
-See LICENSE file for details.
+USocial is distributed under the MIT License.

 ## Contact

-For any inquiries, suggestions, or feedback, please reach out via [email](mailto:dor.pascal@gmail.com).
+Feedback, suggestions, or inquiries?
+Please direct them to [email](mailto:dor.pascal@gmail.com).